Ombudsperson Program

 • Serving as an unbiased AHA representative to help find a resolution.

-All AHA tenants, AHA program participants, and AHA landlords are encouraged to first call their designated AHA contact person before contacting the Ombudsman.
+All AHA tenants, AHA program participants, and AHA landlords are encouraged to first call their designated AHA contact person before contacting the Ombudsperson.
 Also, please direct all routine questions and concerns to the designated AHA contact person.

-IMPORTANT: The AHA Ombudsman Program is not the long term care Ombudsman for Alameda County.
+IMPORTANT: The AHA Ombudsperson Program is not the long term care Ombudsman for Alameda County.
 All complaints or inquiries related to Long Term Care in Alameda County need to be directed to Empowered Aging at (510) 638-6878.